 Mickey necklace and earrings

 A simple Mickey Mouse necklace adds a bit of Disney flair to any outfit.
-I have a classic sterling silver Mickey silhouette necklace with matching earrings that I like to wear when visiting the parks.
+I have a classic sterling silver Mickey silhouette necklace with matching earrings set that I like to wear when visiting the parks.
 They are lightweight and go with anything.
-Mine are from Macy’s, but you can find a similar necklace on Amazon as well.
+Mine are from Macy’s, but Amazon has some really nice options as well.
+I love this 14K gold Mickey necklace.

 You might not think about this, but your MagicBand will be in almost every single photo.
 On my first trip wearing a magic band, I wore a standard bright blue magic band.
 After noticing the magic band in every photo, I realized it was time to upgrade.
 I splurged for the Dooney and Burke ‘Walk in the Park’ band that is no longer available (see above).

 Even though that band is no longer in stock, there are several really nice options available online.
-The plain bands now come in extended colors.
+The solid color bands now come in extended colors.
 I think the white and navy blue options are versatile and classy.
 There are also several really cute themed bands.
-My current favorites are Cinderella’s Castle and Spaceship Earth.
-Please note that the themed bands don’t tend to stick around too long, so if these are no longer available, spend some time on the shopdisney.com website browsing the current selection.
+My current favorites are the Disney x Jerrod Maruyama and Mickey Mouse Park Life MagicBands.
+Please note that the themed bands don’t tend to stick around too long, so if these are no longer available, you can browse the shopdisney.com website to view the current selection.

 Brian, however, isn’t really a fan of the coordinating outfits.
 The one thing he did say he would consider is coordinating Hawaiian shirts.
 I’m not even sure where he got the idea because I had never seen Disney-themed Hawaiian shirts.
 It turns out that they exist.
 And I love them.

 A lot of Disney-themed apparel comes in the form of t-shirts.
 Brian and I don’t wear too many t-shirts as they are often cut too slim for me or too short on my extremely tall husband.
 Instead, Brian wears a lot of button-up shirts.
-We purchased this one for him from the Disney store on a recent trip to Nashville, but there are many options available from various retailers.
-I also really like this Haunted Mansion shirt, this Disney Villains shirt, and this Mickey on Vacation shirt.
-This Lion King shirt and this Toy Story shirt are also amazing.
+Unfortunately, the one we purchased (above) is no longer available, but the Disney store has a few options available.
+I really like this Mandalorian-inspired shirt, this Disney snacks shirt, and this Pluto plaid flannel shirt.

 Cute tops that aren’t t-shirts

 It isn’t always easy to find cute Disney tops for women that aren’t t-shirts (especially in extended sizes).
-On the Shop Disney website, I like this Peter Pan tank top, this Lion King tank top, this Cinderella tank top, and this rose gold spirit jersey.
+On the Shop Disney website, I like this classic Mickey lounge tank top, this Cinderella tank top, and this purple spirit jersey.
 There are a few options at other retailers as well including Amazon, Hot Topic, Torrid, and Macy’s.
-Some of my favorites right now include this Alice in Wonderland tank, this Lion King button up, this Lilo & Stitch kimono, and this Minnie Mouse plaid button up.
+Some of my favorites right now include this Storm Trooper tank, this Tangled button-up tank (which also comes in plus sizes), this Lilo & Stitch kimono (which also comes in plus sizes), and this Mickey & Minnie Henley Raglan Top (I wore this on my most recent trip and a ton of compliments).

 Custom made pieces

-As we plan for our upcoming trip to Disney, I will probably pick up some of the items above.
-I am also thinking about making some pieces myself.
-On a recent trip to Joann Fabrics to purchase some upholstery fabric, we stumbled across an impressive collection of licensed fabrics including Disney, Star Wars, and Avengers fabrics.
+As we plan for our next trip to Disney, I will probably pick up some of the items above.
+I may also make some pieces myself.
+It turns out that Joann Fabrics has an impressive collection of licensed fabrics including Disney, Star Wars, and Avengers fabrics.
 I am excited to try to make some fun tops and accessories.
 I’ll let you know how it goes.

 What are your favorite items to wear when visiting a Disney Park?
 Have you ever made anything especially to wear on your trip?